Paramore: 2009–2011: Brand New Eyes, departure of the Farros, and Singles Club

 Paramore spent six weeks in pre-production at Emac Studios in their hometown of Franklin, the first time they had undergone pre-production without the guidance of a producer.
 The band was visited by record producer Rob Cavallo who reassured the band that they were on the right track.
 The band subsequently felt that the album and that their new material had the potential to surpass the success of their previous work.
 The band originally planned to record in Nashville, but ended up recording in Calabasas, California, with Cavallo in March 2009.
 The first single from the album was "Ignorance" and was released July 7, 2009.
 Paramore was the special guest with Bedouin Soundclash, The Sounds and Janelle Monáe at the No Doubt Summer Tour 2009, starting in May 2009 in outdoor amphitheaters and arenas across the US and Canada.
 The official music video for "Ignorance" aired on all MTV platforms, networks, and websites on August 13, 2009.
 Paramore, along with Paper Route and The Swellers, toured in support of Brand New Eyes in the fall of 2009.
 Some tour dates were postponed due to Hayley Williams becoming infected with laryngitis.
 "Brick By Boring Brick", "The Only Exception", "Careful" and "Playing God" were the album's following singles.
+"The Only Exception" was a top-forty single and went platinum in Ireland and the UK.
 To promote the album, the band recorded a performance for MTV Unplugged.

 Paramore then played a sold out 15-date European tour with You Me At Six, Paper Route and Now Now Every Children.
 Their stadium tour culminated at London's Wembley Arena, to an audience of 12,500.
 The band performed in 2010 in the Australian Soundwave Festival along with bands such as Faith No More, AFI, You Me at Six, All Time Low, A Day to Remember, and Taking Back Sunday.
 Shortly before the tour, lead guitarist Josh Farro announced that he was engaged and stayed behind to plan his wedding.
 Justin York, brother of Taylor York, filled in for him on the tour.
 The band, with Farro returned, embarked on a spring tour of the U.S. in late April.
 The band headlined the 2010 Honda Civic Tour, which began on July 23 in Raleigh, NC and closed on September 19 in Anaheim, CA. After a short United Kingdom tour in November 2010, the band announced, on December 2, 2010, the official dates for a South American tour to take place during February and March 2011.
 The band were set to take a break after their South American Tour in 2011 to write for their fourth studio album.